SteeleDesmond/mobile-agents/README.md

 When an agent is on the Station node it isn't properly displayed with a ring.
 This is because the state of the Station node is set to "Station" instead of near-fire, standard, or fire, and it isn't accounted for.

+The program doesnt terminate properly when all the nodes catch on fire

+## Version 1.1 Bugs

+The agent sometimes doesn't clone itself onto blue nodes

+Agents don't always send a message when they are cloned

+When an agent is on the Station node it isn't properly displayed with a ring.
+This is because the state of the Station node is set to "Station" instead of near-fire, standard, or fire, and it isn't accounted for.

 ## Project Design Concerns